josmar-crwdstffng/angular/packages/docs/di/di.md

 }
 ```

 DI will start resolving `Engine` in the same injector where the `Car` binding is defined.
 It will check whether that injector has the `Engine` binding.
 If it is the case, it will return that instance.
-If not, the injector will ask its parent whether it has an instance of `Engine`.
+If not, the injector will ask the associated parent whether it has an instance of `Engine`.
 The process continues until either an instance of `Engine` has been found, or we have reached the root of the injector tree.

 ### Constraints